 4- Modeling – to explicitly show what something looks like

-5- Structured Discourse – planned opportunities to use academic language during a “low-stress” activity.
+5- Structured Discourse – planned opportunities to use academic language during “low-stress” activities.
 Model first and provide sentence frames or starters.

 6- Graphic Organizers – to help students organize information – add language supports such as images, word banks, and sentence starters depending on student needs